api3dao/signed-api/packages/performance-test/README.md

 # performance-test

-> Basic instructions and rationale behind the performance test on AWS.
+> Basic configurations, scripts and instructions to run a performance test on AWS.

 Similar performance tests can be run on the host machine, but you may be bottlenecked by the host machine performance or network bandwidth.
 Also the AWS side is not tested this way.
-For this reason the instructions here are AWS specific.
-If you want to run the services in a Docker locally modify the commands accordingly.
+For these reasons the instructions here are tailored to AWS.
+If you want to run the services in a Docker locally, modify the commands accordingly.

 ## Overview